 Il Pozzo is another fine restaurant you'll want to consider.
 See the review: A Trattoria Where One Can Be Certain To Eat Well: Montalcino’s Il Pozzo

 South of Montalcino is the Abbey of Sant'Antimo, a great example of the French Romanesque.
 It is popular to visit while the monks are chanting.
-See: Sant'Antimo Abbey on Slow Travel Italy for a great explanation and times for visiting.
+See: Sant'Antimo Abbey.

 Bagno Vignoni doesn't hide its hot springs; the "square of sources" is a 16th century tank for the thermal healing waters coming from an underground source and it's right in the center of town.
 The Romans used them, as did weary pilgrims walking along the Via Francigena.
 Today they're not used by the public (much--it's "forbidden"), but the Centro Benessere Le Terme offers treatments involving the waters and if you just want to soak your feet, there are channels cut into the rocks near the parking lot that flow with spa waters.
 You can see a video of the Terme on YouTube.
 Just outside of town is the highly-rated Adler Thermae Spa & Relax Resort.